-Advice about your legal situation - This is, after all, what you have hired your attorney for.
+"In your case, I advise..." - This is, after all, what you have hired your attorney for.
 If you have a legal question regarding your personal injury case, expect your attorney to respond with a thoughtful, personalized response.

-Tell you what he or she thinks will happen in your case – Your attorney should always use complete transparency with you about how they believe the case will turn out.
+"This is what I expect to happen in your case" – Your attorney should always use complete transparency with you about how they believe the case will turn out.

-Inform you of any changes, delays or setbacks – As the client, you should be the first point of contact for your lawyer when any changes occur regarding your case.
+"There have been changes, delays or setbacks in your case" – As the client, you should be the first point of contact for your lawyer when any changes occur regarding your case.

-Prepare you for your case, including deposition and trial preparation – Trial preparation will only help to benefit you both.
+"I'll help prepare you for your case, including deposition and trial preparation" – Trial preparation will only help to benefit you both.
 If your deposition or trial is nearing and you do not feel prepared, reach out and let your attorney know you do not feel confident going to court with the information you have been given.